 The UE shall not consider a E-UTRA neighbour cell in cell reselection, if it is indicated as not allowed in the measurement control system information of the serving cell.

-For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 36.304 within Kcarrier*Tevaluate,E-UTRAN_Inter_NC, when Treselection = 0 provided that the reselection criteria is met by a margin of at least [7]dB for reselections based on ranking or [7]dB for RSRP reselections based on absolute priorities or [5]dB for RSRQ reselections based on absolute priorities.
+For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 36.304 within Kcarrier*Tevaluate,E-UTRAN_Inter_NC, when Treselection = 0 provided that the reselection criteria is met by a margin of at least 7dB for reselections based on ranking or 7dB for RSRP reselections based on absolute priorities or 5dB for RSRQ reselections based on absolute priorities.

 If Treselection timer has a non zero value and the inter-frequency cell is better ranked than the serving cell, the UE shall evaluate this inter-frequency cell for the Treselection time.
 If this cell remains better ranked within this duration, then the UE shall reselect that cell.